Graduate student AJ Newth established a Quinnipiac chapter of the international business honors society, Beta Gamma Sigma.

 Though still in the early stages, Newth has already seen collaboration within her team.

 “Even though I’m president and somebody else is a secretary, I don’t really believe in having a hierarchical structure within the (organization),” Newth said.
 “Everybody’s opinion matters.
 If anybody has cool ideas, throw them out there.
-So it’s really great to work with a group of girls that are so dedicated to getting this off the ground and up and running.”
+It’s really great to work with a group of girls that are so dedicated to getting this off the ground and up and running.”

 As the on-campus chapter is just beginning, Newth and the e-board are still in the planning stages but have several goals for the year.